inchworks/picinch/docs/index.md

 - There is no bulk submission of images.

 ## v0.10.0 change
-A changes breaks compatibility with previous versions: `site.partial.tmpl` replaces `site.tmpl`.
+A change breaks compatibility with previous versions: `site.partial.tmpl` replaces `site.tmpl`.